Jairam-RBG/Cascaded-ASR/README.md

-# M-MARS: Modular Multilingual Speech Recognizer for Tamil and English Languages
+# Cascaded-ASR: A Scalable Multilingual Speech Recognizer for Tamil and English Languages
 This repo contains code for reproducing results in "t-SEED: Multilingual Speech Recognizer for Tamil and English Languages".